cap-js/incidents-app/readme.md

-# Incident Management
+# Incident Management – CAP Reference Application

-Welcome to the Incident Management reference sample application for CAP and development recommendations provided by the SAP BTP Developer Guide.
+Welcome to the Incident Management reference sample application for the [SAP Cloud Applicatipon Programming Model (CAP)](https:/cap.cloud.sap).

-## Domain

-The application support team members to create and process incidents on behalf of registered customers.
-The basic domain model is depicted below.
+The application allows to create and process incidents on behalf of registered customers with the basic domain model is depicted below.

 ![domain drawio](xmpls/schema.drawio.svg)